sputnikus/django-security/docs/logger.rst

 requests
 ^^^^^^^^

-First way is for logging simple HTTP requests with using ``requests`` library.
-You only have to use ``import requests`` instead of ``from security.transport import security_requests as requests``.
-There is same methods (get, post, put, ..) as in requests library.
+The first method is used for logging simple HTTP requests using ``requests`` library.
+The only change necessary is to import ``from security.transport import security_requests as requests`` instead of ``import requests``.
+Same methods (get, post, put, ..) are available as in the requests library.
 Every method has two extra optional parameters:

-* ``slug`` - text slug that is stored with the logged request to tag concrete logged value.
+* ``slug`` - text slug that is stored with the logged request to tag concrete logged value
-* ``related_objects`` - list or tuple of related objects that will be related with output logged request.
+* ``related_objects`` - list or tuple of related objects that will be related with output logged request

 suds
 ^^^^